bitnami/containers/containers/nginx/README.md

 ### Step 2: Stop and backup the currently running container

-Before continuing, you should backup your container's data, configuration and logs, unless you are mounting these volumes from your host.
+Before continuing, you should backup your container's configuration and logs, unless you are mounting these volumes from your host.

 Follow the steps on [creating a backup](#backing-up-your-container).